Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Linear receptivity and sensitivity analyses

 In case C3, the greater inflow compared to C2 further suppresses the convective cells.
 These now become confined to the lower half of the domain, and extend over less then a third of its width (see figure~\ref{fig:baseflow}(c)).
 The topology of the unstable mode ($k_c=4.1$, $Ra_c=3.621 \times 10^4$, figure~\ref{fig:receptivity_sensitivity}(g)) remains similar to that of C2, but the lobes of greater energy are now separated along the jet to join only near the bottom where the mode's energy is still maximum.
 The receptivity is again concentrated near the top surface but has further contracted in size (see figure~\ref{fig:receptivity_sensitivity}(h)).
-Here the topology of the sensitivity (figure~\ref{fig:receptivity_sensitivity}(i)) follows that of the unstable mode practically everywhere in the domain, not just near their maxima.
-This suggests that the effect of an actuation shaped on the receptivity mode may affect the unstable mode not only in its region of maximum intensity but also over the entire spatial extension.
+The topology of the sensitivity map still shows a maximum in the lower part of the sump, albeit more extended towards its centre, along the main central jet.
+As in C2, the regions of actuation for controlling the unstable mode and for structural sensitivity differ, with the former located in a much more accessible region of the flow in the context of continuous casting.